• Skip to primary navigation

 Create a Freshman Binder for Your Daughter

-Giving your daughter one place to hold all the necessary paperwork that may be floating around her bedroom for her new life in the city is super helpful and appreciated.
+Giving your daughter one place to hold all the necessary paperwork that may be floating around her bedroom for her new life in the city is helpful and appreciated.
 While they may not use it often, it is a way to help your daughter without helping your daughter.
 Visit how I made my daughter's DIY Freshman Year Binder.

 Stay organized in your dorm.

 Keeping the dorm less cluttered will make for easy clean-up and management.
 My daughter kept bringing stuff and buying new things that by the end of the school year, we had to use two cars to get all her stuff.
 Remember, stuff is just stuff.
 Bring things that comfort, but not too much.
 It can get out of hand in a small dorm room.
-Visit our posts about helpful organizing essential for dorm life.
+Visit our posts about helpful organizing essentials for dorm life.

 Keep using an Academic Planner.

-A great academic planner will save you every time.
+A great academic planner (Affiliate Link) will save you every time.
 Whether you are a digital planner person or a paper planner person, have a system in place BEFORE going off to college.
 The digital planner works for most people.
 But, for visually and tactile people, a paper-based planner may be better for you.
 I particularly like the Order Out of Chaos academic planner (affiliate).

 Order Out of Chaos Teen Academic Planner to Master Time Management Review by Sabrinas Organizing